 First of all, you need to choose the right spot.
-Lavender needs a well drained soil, lots of space and sunlight.
-The first thing you need to make sure of is that the lavender plant has big enough root system.
+Lavender needs well-drained soil, lots of space, and sunlight.
+The first thing you need to make sure of is that the lavender plant has a big enough root system.
 Then, just dig a hole that is twice as deep and twice as wide as the root system of the plant.
-Plant the lavender with the top of the root boil even with the soil line.
+Plant the lavender with the top of the root and boil even with the soil line.
 Fill the hole with soil and press down.
 Then, water the plant thoroughly.
 In the next few weeks only water the plant if the weather and soil are too dry.
 Don’t overwater it, because the lavender’s roots don’t like to have excess water around them.
-If you are planting the lavender in a container mix the soil with some gravel or sand to make sure you have good drainage.
+If you are planting the lavender in a container, mix the soil with some gravel or sand to make sure you have good drainage.

 Lavender is actually very easy to take care of

 How to grow lavender plant – care guide

 Since lavender grows into a bush, it needs space.
 So, if you have more than one, make sure to plant the roots at an even distance.
 Taking care of lavender is fairly easy.
 It doesn’t need a lot of water, mulch, or fertilizer.
 All it takes is sunlight and watering if the temperature is too high and the soil is completely dry.
 It blooms in summer and is very fragrant.
 Once it has bloomed, the flowers can be harvested and used for different things.
 Otherwise, once they are dry, it is best to cut them off to allow for more growth.
 Since lavender is a perennial plant, every 2 years the stalks need to be cut off by 1/3 of their length to promote more blooming.